trentstanley92/Challenge-03-Password-Generator/README.md

 ## Usage
 When loaded into the random password generator, hit the generate button.
 You will be prompted to input a password length with characters between 8-128.
 Do so and you hit ok and it will generate a desired password.

+## Source
+Code is stored in the Devlop folder